pulkitjalan/ip-geolocation/README.md

 #### Maxmind

 You can use the free database from maxmind (license_key required) or their web api service.
 You can signup and get a free license code [here](https://www.maxmind.com/en/geolite2/signup).

-#### Telize

-Telize offers a JSON IP and GeoIP REST API allowing to get a visitor IP address and to query location information from any IP address.
-It outputs JSON-encoded IP geolocation data, and supports both Cross-origin resource sharing (CORS) and JSONP.